 Sustainability as a goal refers to the aim of maintaining or improving the quality of life for current and future generations while ensuring that environmental, social, and economic resources are preserved for the long term.
 It involves making decisions and taking actions that balance the needs of people, the planet, and prosperity.
 Living a more sustainable lifestyle is the future of humanity.
 Our destructive habits need to be replaced with sustainable practices if we are to continue as a species.
 While your children can read about sustainable initiatives in books, a great deal more can be learned in experiencing why sustainability is important.
 Here are some ideas for discussion and hands on experiences.

 How To Teach Children the Importance of Sustainability

 One of the most depressing areas of humanity are those designated as dump sites.
 This is where the culmination of trash from the community collects in an ever growing pile of garbage.
 Although some sites require a payment to enter, the experience is well worth the expense.
 While demonstrating where trash goes when children throw something away, reinforce the visual with lessons as to what you should be recycling and buying biodegradable alternatives.
-Just looking at a dump will teach children the importance of sustainability and then discussing the alternatives will help them understand how they can help preserve our environment.
+Just visiting a landfill dump will teach children the importance of sustainability.
+Then discuss the alternatives to help them understand how they can help preserve our environment.

 There are a variety of solar and wind power kits that can teach kids how renewable energies work and why it’s important.
 Most of these kits are less than $70 and can be reused or maintained as practical developments to power toys and clocks.
 The wind power and solar kits can teach children the importance of sustainability and help them learn how things work at the same time.
 The important detail is to focus on the amount of power that is being developed from these renewable sources as opposed to constantly feeding a power plant coal and oil on a daily basis.
 This waste of fossil fuels maintains steam pressure to spin the turbine to create power instead of letting the wind do it for you.